300-276-Great Vocals

 Writer/Composer: Giacomo Puccini (1918)

 This angelic-voiced soprano from New Zealand delivers an astonishing, beautiful rendition of Puccini’s Opera / Classical masterpiece.
-This is her second entry on our list and the second also for this song, and even though covered by multitudes of sopranos, this version remains spectacular.
-Her worldwide respect as a Classical vocalist, her regal presence and her charisma confirm her international popularity.
+This is her 2nd entry on our list and the 2nd also for this song, and even though covered by multitudes of sopranos, this version remains spectacular.
+Her worldwide respect as a Classical vocalist, her regal presence and her charisma confirms her international popularity.
 Her golden pipes were evident as the featured stellar voice heard in the movie, “Room with a View.”
-Her mezzo-soprano diva status, from the 1960s through the 2010s, maintains an aesthetic magical timbre.
+Her mezzo-soprano diva status, from the 1960s through the 2010s, maintains its aesthetic magical timbre.
 Listen…Beautiful and Endearing!

 293. BEI MIR BIST DU SCHOEN (To Me You’re Beautiful) “I Would If I Could” (Yiddish musical) (1938)